tomaslm/geoTechinicalTest/question_C/README.rst

 Future improvements
 ===================
 Impelemnt some kind of service discovery or other tool that allows all nodes to notify a single service, that broadcasts the message to all the others.
-Implement periodically service that removes expired resources from memmory
+Implement periodically service that removes expired resources from Creation of unit tests